Shelly is always involved in a great number of projects…

-“Focus” is a delicately recorded group of songs, some live recorded in the family farm, the day before auction, some recorded in the stunning sound rooms of the Byron Bay SAE, recorded by the incredible James Boundy of Boundy Sound and Mrs Miyagi recorded live by Jan Muths.
+Some live recorded in the family farm, the day before auction, some recorded in the stunning sound studios of the Byron Bay SAE Campus.
+The majority of the project was recorded by the incredible James Boundy of Boundy Sound and also features the vocal trio Mrs Miyagi (Shelly, Carla Versitano & Sonia Leeson) who were recorded live by Jan Muths.

 “Focus”; Release Date: September 30th; 2019.